 I groaned a decade ago when Twentieth Century Fox acquired the rights to adapt Life of Pi.
-Though I quite liked Yann Martel’s 2001 best-seller, a part of me believed Hollywood terribly arrogant for thinking it do justice to every story ever told.
+Though I quite liked Yann Martel’s 2001 best-seller, a part of me believed Hollywood terribly arrogant for thinking it could do justice to every story ever told.
 My heart sank further at the news that M. Night Shyamalan would helm the movie, not because I found the director lacking but because the project would’ve played to his worst instincts.
 To my relief, Ang Lee eventually replaced him, and what I once perceived as hubris turned into creative ambition.

 Like the source novel, Life of Pi opens with an Indian immigrant (Irfan Khan) offering a French Canadian writer (Rafe Spall), and therefore the audience, “a tale that will make you believe in God”.
 I usually don’t like fiction that aims to vindicate religious doctrine because characters, by definition, inhabit a reality with a proven God, the writer, who can perform incontrovertible miracles with just a stroke of a key.
 There is, after all, a reason deus ex machina is recognised as a literary device and not a spiritual one.
 Fortunately, the film forgoes the usual plot contrivances in favour of a complex philosophical argument.